holdenmatt/use-pyodide/README.md

 Instead of compiling to JS, this library is intended to be imported from another Typescript project.

-If you're using NextJS, you should modify your `next.config.js` file to enable tranpiling:
+If you're using NextJS, you should modify your `next.config.js` file to enable transpiling:

 ```
 /** @type {import('next').NextConfig} */